Wirelessly Connect a Conference Room Projector or TV with Chromecast

 Using Chromecast for Business Presentations

-If you’re using Google Drive, sending your presentation to the TV or projector is pretty straight forward.
+If you’re using Google Drive, conference room wireless display is pretty straight forward.
 But what if you’re using Powerpoint or Keynote and the file is saved on your computer?
 In this case, you have a couple of options.
 First is that you can use Chromecast to mirror your computer monitor to display on the projector or TV.
 Select the “Cast entire screen” to display whatever is on your screen.
 Note that this is experimental and can be a little buggy.
 Thinkgeek wrote up a really great guide on the various sharing modes and has some good advice on how to get around the most common issues.

 If you have trouble sharing your entire screen to cast the presentation, you have a few options.
 First, you can save your presentation in HTML version and then open it in the browser.
 You can also broadcast your Powerpoint presentation online and share the link.
 Finally, you can use use Office.com or iCloud to put your documents online.
 Regardless of the path you choose, make sure that your presentation looks good in these formats before presenting.
 Some images, fonts, and animations can look a little wonky when you switch over.
 I wouldn’t be surprised if you run into some issues the first time you try to do this.
 There’s an informative discussion over in Reddit that I found to be really helpful when troubleshooting.